 Fairtrade, Lent and Equality 2023

-This Lent we have celebrated Fairtrade fortnight with a "bake off".
+During Lent we celebrated Fairtrade fortnight with a "bake off".
 Lent is usually a time of fasting but we have used Fairtrade fortnight to recognise the luxury foods we have that we cannot take for granted.
-Bakes from our bake off were sold to raise funds for Christian Aid and the theme of "Save the planet" helped us to think about how we can reduce, re-use and recycle, particularly during Lent.
+Bakes from our 'bake off' were sold to raise funds for Christian Aid and the theme of "Save the planet" helped us to think about how we can reduce, re-use and recycle, particularly during Lent.
 We have used our worship and reflection times to find out more about inequality of resources across our world and the impact of climate change on those deprived communities who produce food which is transported across the world.
-We have also explored ways that we can better look after God's earth.
-Our worship leaders attended the Fairtrade conference at county hall and helped to prepare for the Bake Off.
+We have also explored ways in which we can better look after God's earth.
+Our worship leaders attended the Fairtrade conference at county hall and helped to prepare for the 'bake off'.
 They advertised the event, wrote letters to invite judges and they decorated the prize bags.

 Our school community responded amazingly and the bakes were absolutely tremendous.
-A group of families attended a bake session and donated the cakes baked to "Bake Off".
+A group of families attended a bake session and donated the cakes baked to 'bake off'.
 Our visitors, including the mayor, commented on how wonderful it was to see the community come together to highlight a global need.
 The mayor, Neil, was questioned by the Eco Council about how Preston City Council is reducing the impact of climate change.
 Councillors will now explore further ways of how we can work with the Council to improve our local environment.
-Cath Greenless also visited to bring Fairtrade products and prizes as well as to be interviewed by children about the work of Christian Aid and the importance of Fairtrade.
-Our Judges - Cath, Jane and Mrs Islam were able to select overall winners and rewards were handed out to all who took part in the Bake Off.
+Cath Greenlees also visited to bring Fairtrade products and prizes as well as to be interviewed by children about the work of Christian Aid and the importance of Fairtrade.
+Our Judges - Cath, Jane and Mrs Islam - were able to select overall winners and rewards were handed out to all who took part in the 'bake off'.